 Oatmeal or breakfast cereal

-Oats may have higher carbohydrate, but its fiber content slows down the release of sugar into the bloodstream.
-Studies have found oats may be helpful in lowering blood sugar level and improving blood sugar control[iii].
+Oats may have higher carbohydrate, but their fiber content slows down the release of sugar into the bloodstream.
+Studies have found oats may be helpful in lowering blood sugar levels and improving blood sugar control[iii].
 Usually, people eat oats in the form of porridge as a popular breakfast.
 But you can make more effective healthy food for diabetes as well as for weight loss diet using oats.
 Here are some different oats recipes which you can include in your diabetic meal plan[iv].

-According to American Diabetic Association (ADA), sweet potatoes are called as the super food for diabetes[v].
-Sweet potatoes contain carbohydrate, but if you eat the right size, unlike other starchy vegetables it would not spike your blood sugar level due to its insulin sensitivity boosting.
+According to the American Diabetic Association (ADA), sweet potatoes are called the superfood for diabetes[v].
+Sweet potatoes’ GI is ower than white potatoes.
+Although it contains carbohydrates, if you eat the right size, unlike other starchy vegetables it would not spike your blood sugar level due to its insulin sensitivity boosting.

-Beans, Chick peas, Lentils and other Legumes
+Beans, Chickpeas, Lentils and other Legumes

-Almost all types of beans (including black, white, lima, pinto, soy and kidney), lentils, chick peas, Bengal gram and other common legumes contain high quality carbohydrate, lean protein and soluble fiber.
-These beans type of foods reduce hunger with a small quantity and the soluble fiber forms into gel in your gut that helps to control blood sugar level.
+Almost all types of beans (including black, white, lima, pinto, soy, and kidney), lentils, chickpeas, Bengal gram, and other common legumes contain high-quality carbohydrate, lean protein, and soluble fiber.
+These beans type of foods reduce hunger with a small quantity and the soluble fiber forms into a gel in your gut that helps to control blood sugar level.

 Eggs are versatile foods with a rich source of protein and minerals.
-Though eggs are filled with cholesterol, one large egg contain only half gram of carbohydrate.
+Though eggs are filled with cholesterol, one large egg contains only half a gram of carbohydrate.
 Thus the ADA has recommended eggs as an excellent choice of food for people with diabetes [x].
 If you have diabetes, you can eat a hard-boiled egg as a high protein snack.
 The protein meets-up hunger without affecting your blood sugar level.
 Protein also helps to slow down glucose absorption.
-Being readily available and easy to cook, eggs in the breakfast may be included in your everyday diabetic meal plan.
+Being readily available and easy to cook eggs in the breakfast may be included in your everyday diabetic meal plan.

 Sea Fish or Fatty Fish

 Chicken is the most popular poultry meat in today’s context.
-Although chicken contains both carbohydrate and fat, yet a portion of chicken with right kind of cooking may be allowed to a diabetic person regularly.
-A diabetic person may be allowed 45-75 grams of carbohydrate per meal depending on individual goal[xii].
+Although chicken contains both carbohydrates and fat, yet a portion of chicken with the right kind of cooking may be allowed to a diabetic person regularly.
+A diabetic person may be allowed 45-75 grams of carbohydrate per meal depending on individual goals [xii].
 A white chicken breast carries more carbohydrate than this limit.
 Fried chicken especially fast food variety is not good for people with diabetes.
-Here are different varieties of chicken recipes, cooked with Indian masala (cinnamon, cardamom, onion, ginger, chili and turmeric powder etc) and baked or grilled chicken that is recommended for your diabetic meal plan.
+Here are different varieties of chicken recipes, cooked with Indian masala (cinnamon, cardamom, onion, ginger, chili, and turmeric powder, etc) and baked or grilled chicken that is recommended for your diabetic meal plan of control blood sugar.

 Many people think cheese, as a high-calorie food should not be included in the diabetic meal plan.
 But, it should be remembered that if you are diabetic your body does not properly metabolize carbohydrate, instead, your body gets high blood sugar.
 So, your diabetic meal plan must include a healthy diet with the controlled amount of carbohydrate managing your blood sugar, which cheese can perform.
 An ounce of mozzarella or cheddar cheese each contains less than 1 gram carbohydrate[xiii].
 An appropriate quantity of cheese can be kept in your breakfast, lunch or dinner through careful planning.

 Diabetes matters differently to very individual due to a different state of insulin resistance.
-Some of the food may fit to someone’s health, which may affect adversely to some other.
+Some of the food may fit someone’s health, which may affect adversely to some other.
 You need to observe how your body metabolizes with foods having carbohydrate, starch, fat, and sugar.
 Therefore, your diabetic meal plan should include those foods with their appropriate portion depending upon readings of your blood sugar control.